isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 5. My vaccination certificate was issued in the UAE, but I am having issues uploading the QR code.
 What's going wrong?

 Please attempt uploading your QR code and ensure that you have the '<b>Travel</b>' version.
 A sample is as below.
-If not, please obtain one on the AllHosn app by selecting 'Travel pass'.
+If not, please obtain one on the AlHosn app by selecting 'Travel pass'.

 <table>
 <tbody>